onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 ```

 Let's move on to the cells.
 How are the vertices connected to form cells?
-What is their global number?
+What are their global ids?
 How many cells are there?

 *Remark : since this is a basic example, we ask you to stick with the fixed value for i_section.
 To get insight about the concept behind this value you can have a look [here](#Annex-1)*